 Since its inception in October 2008, the Arctic FASD Regional Training Center has provided FASD education and training opportunities to more than 2,500 health and allied health care professionals and students in communities and agencies throughout the state of Alaska.

-The Arctic FASD Regional Training Center works in collaboration with statewide agencies such as:
+The Arctic FASD Regional Training Center works in collaboration with statewide agencies and groups such as:

-- State of Alaska Department of Health and Social Services Division of Behavioral Health Section for Prevention and Early Intervention
+- State of Alaska Department of Health and Social Services, Division of Behavioral Health, Prevention and Early Intervention

 - Stone Soup Group

-In recognition of the interdisciplinary nature of FASD diagnosis and assessment, as well as treatment and intervention, the Arctic FASD RTC works with a multi-disciplinary cadre of affiliate faculty, advisers and national consultants.
+In recognition of the interdisciplinary nature of FASD diagnosis and assessment, as well as treatment and intervention, the Arctic FASD RTC works with a multi-disciplinary group of affiliate faculty, advisers and national consultants.